-Proper ventilation is a must if you are going to enjoy your experience on the road.
-A campervan without a fan will quickly become a sauna in the summer.
-Even worse, a fanless van will lead to very bad air quality in the van due to cooking, moisture, and general bad smells.
-To ensure your van has good indoor air quality, you need to install a fan.
-In this guide I will show you how to very easily install a fan for your van conversion!
-I'm Shane, I've been teaching people to convert campervans for many years, I'm the van conversion instructor at Udemy, author of The Van Conversion Newsletter, and the proud owner of a beautiful self-build campervan called Beans.
-So let's jump in and have a look at how to remove rust from your van!
+A camper roof vent is a must if you are to enjoy your experience on the road.
+A campervan without a fan will quickly become a sweaty hammam in the summer.
+Even worse, a fanless van will lead to very bad air quality in the van due to cooking, moisture, and smelly clothes.
+To ensure your van has good indoor air quality, you need to install a van roof vent.
+In our Roaming Home study, we found that 52% of vans have a fan installed - lower than expected quite frankly!
+In this guide we will learn how to install a campervan fan, skylight, and air conditioning.

 I personally have a Maxxair Maxxfan Deluxe and absolutely love it.

 It is a 10-speed reversible fan with intake and exhaust

 It has a programmable thermostat and a remote control

 Another great option is the Fantastic fan.
 The two most popular options are:

 Fantastic vent 7350 – best